Education

 Paul E. Binford holds the rank of associate professor in the Department of Curriculum, Instruction & Special Education at Mississippi State University (MSU).
 He served as both a middle school and high school teacher and administrator from 1985-2011 while earning his Ph.D. from Indiana University.

 Binford began his university teaching at Louisiana State University in 2011 before moving to MSU in 2015.
 He served as President of the Mississippi Council for the Social Studies from 2017 to 2018.
-He has published two state history (Louisiana and Mississippi) teacher wraparound editions for Clairmont Press and a historical classroom simulation with Social Studies School Service.
-His scholarly work on the history of the social studies and cross-curricular connections has appeared in a variety of journals, including the ALAN Review, American Educational History Journal, Curriculum History, International Journal of Social Education, Middle Grades Review, Sound Historian, and Theory and Research in Social Education
+He has published three state history (Louisiana and Mississippi) teacher wraparound editions for Clairmont Press and three teacher wraparound editions on U.S. History with a Louisiana focus and a historical classroom simulation with Social Studies School Service.
+His scholarly work on the history of the social studies and cross-curricular connections has appeared in a variety of journals, including the ALAN Review, American Educational History Journal, Curriculum History, International Journal of Social Education, Middle Grades Review, Sound Historian, and The Social Studies, and Theory and Research in Social Education.

 College/University Teaching Experience